yunaranyancat/musubi/_posts/2022-12-04-running_from_debugger.md

 This is one of the well known anti debugging technique used.
 So, there are possibilities that this function will be targeted , modified or bypassed.

-Another way is by using *AdfCloseHandleOnInvalidAddress* function introduced by vxunderground and authored by Checkpoint Research.
+Another way is by using *AdfCloseHandleOnInvalidAddress* function documented by vxunderground and authored by Checkpoint Research.

 [source code](https://github.com/vxunderground/VX-API/blob/main/VX-API/AdfCloseHandleOnInvalidAddress.cpp)